What meaning is there for us in Isaiah 40 and 41

-Ponce de Leon never found it.
-But Paul Martin did.
-He was already well past the "Minister of Youth" years when I met him.
-But in his waiting on the Lord, Paul Martin was able to remain and effective evangelist with young people right to the end of his full life.
+Ponce de Leon never found that Fountain of Youth, but Paul Martin did.
+He was already well past the normal "Youth Pastor" years when I met him.
+But in his waiting on the Lord, PaulMartin was able to remain and effective evangelist with young people right to the end of his full life.
 There was something appealing about this man -- not only his gift of humor, but also his profound conviction that God was near, ready to help and strengthen.

 While Paul Martin's way with young people was unusual in some respects, the Word does promise an eternal youth to those who trust the Lord.
 The renewing strength that Paul Martin found for his "walking and running" is available to all.

-While in Italy I received a letter from someone who had just returned home from the Eastern Kentucky district Nazarene Missionary Convention.
+While in Italy, I received a letter from someone who had just returned home from the Eastern Kentucky district Nazarene Missionary Convention.
 Armand Doll, former missionary to Mozambique, was the speaker.
 My friend was writing to comment on Rev. Doll's special effect on the young people present at the convention.
-This missionary colleague of mine is a special testimony to the promises of Isaiah 40:21-31.
-Months in prison have left him undaunted.
-His testimony to the greatness of God so affects young people that they willingly offer themselves for missionary service, knowing full well the kind of risks they face.
+This missionary colleague of mine, who wound up being imprisoned by a Marxist government, is a special testimony to the promises of Isaiah 40:21-31.
+Months in prison left him undaunted.
+His testimony to the greatness of God so affected young people that they willingly offered themselves for missionary service, knowing full well the kind of risks they might face.